 Palma de Mallorca cruise terminal

-The biggest Balearic Islands port is located in the middle of the city.
-It is in front of the Old Town’s streets.
+The biggest Balearic Islands port Palma de Mallorca is in the middle of the city, right in front of the Old Town’s streets.
 The Port of Plama is connected from one side to the other by a beautiful long seafront promenade and it comprises four zones – Ribera (the shoreline dock), the commercial docks, the recreational docks and Dique del Oeste (the west dock).

 Palma de Mallorca cruise port terminals are Estacion Maritima 1,2,3,4 and 5.
 The first four (Estacion Maritima 1,2,3 and 4) cruise terminals are for the cruise vessel docked at the Paraires and Poniente quays and are connected by a network of covered sidewalks.
 They have features like snackbar, cafeteria, office, restrooms, post office, police station and telephone kiosks.
 They are located southwest of the center of Plama (about a mile and a half).